How to Respond to School Refusal in Children

 Be gentle but firm in commitment to work with your child to overcome their unwillingness to attend school.

-There are minor but significant variations in how parents communicate about school attendance, according to research and our own clinical experience.
+According to research and our own clinical experience, there are minor but significant variations in how parents communicate about school attendance.
 While the parent is supportive and worried, the verbal signals about school attendance are unclear, and the parent leaves the room distraught.

 Getting the kid up at the same time every day with enough time to get ready for school and sending clear signals regarding school attendance such as “it’s time to get up for school” and “I know you don’t want to go, but we can’t let you stay at home.”